michellemcone/acs-engine/README.md

 ## User guides

-These guides show how to create your first deployment for each orchestrator:
+These guides show how to create your first deployment:

-* [DC/OS Walkthrough](docs/dcos.md) - shows how to create a DC/OS cluster on Azure
 * [Kubernetes Walkthrough](docs/kubernetes.md) - shows how to create a Linux or Windows Kubernetes cluster on Azure
 * [OpenShift Walkthrough](docs/openshift.md) - shows how to create an OpenShift cluster on Azure
-* [Swarm Mode Walkthrough](docs/swarmmode.md) - shows how to create a [Docker Swarm Mode](https://docs.docker.com/engine/swarm/) cluster on Azure
-* [Standalone Swarm Walkthrough](docs/swarm.md) - shows how to create a [Docker Standalone Swarm](https://docs.docker.com/swarm/) cluster on Azure

 These guides cover more advanced features to try out after you have built your first cluster: